centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

 _`HOSTPERFDATA`                This macro contains any :ref:`performance data <performance_data>` that may have been returned by the last host
                                check.
 _`HOSTCHECKCOMMAND`            This macro contains the name of the command (along with any arguments passed to it) used to perform the host check.
-_`HOSTACKAUTHOR` :sup:`8`      A string containing the name of the user who acknowledged the host problem.
-This macro is only valid in notifications
-                               where the $NOTIFICATIONTYPE$ macro is set to "ACKNOWLEDGEMENT".
-_`HOSTACKAUTHORNAME` :sup:`8`  A string containing the short name of the contact (if applicable) who acknowledged the host problem.
-This macro is only
-                               valid in notifications where the $NOTIFICATIONTYPE$ macro is set to "ACKNOWLEDGEMENT".
-_`HOSTACKAUTHORALIAS` :sup:`8` A string containing the alias of the contact (if applicable) who acknowledged the host problem.
-This macro is only valid
-                               in notifications where the $NOTIFICATIONTYPE$ macro is set to "ACKNOWLEDGEMENT".
-_`HOSTACKCOMMENT` :sup:`8`     A string containing the acknowledgement comment that was entered by the user who acknowledged the host problem.
-This
-                               macro is only valid in notifications where the $NOTIFICATIONTYPE$ macro is set to "ACKNOWLEDGEMENT".
 _`TOTALHOSTSERVICES`           The total number of services associated with the host.
 _`TOTALHOSTSERVICESOK`         The total number of services associated with the host that are in an OK state.
 _`TOTALHOSTSERVICESWARNING`    The total number of services associated with the host that are in a WARNING state.